hexadecimalH/cicada-docs/_docs/setting-up/server.md

 Please do NOT forget to restart Apache after configuration edit, so the server can load new changes.

-So far our root three looks like this
+So far, our root three looks like this:

 ```text
 +-- project
 | +-- index.php
 | +-- .htaccess
 ```
-Our file `.htaccess` will play main role in rewriting the requests and sending them to `index.php`.
+Our file `.htaccess` plays the main role in rewriting the requests and sending them to `index.php`.

 ### Configuring Nginx

-Setting virtual host in Nginx seams more easier.
-By entering in `/etc/nginx/sites-available/` we should create an instance of host which have to look like this
+Setting virtual host in Nginx seems much easier.
+By entering in `/etc/nginx/sites-available/` we should create an instance of host, which has to look like this:
 ```
 server {
     listen 80;